The Facial Ageing Process

 2. Thread Lift: The loss of bone support, shift and fat compartments, ligament laxity are parts and parcel of the ageing process.
 Thread Lifting involves placing dissolvable surgical threads underneath the skin.
 These sterile threads are lined with cones/barbs, and introduced into your fat compartments to lift and reposition the sagging fat pads.
 This effectively reverses the signs of ageing.
 Immediate lifting is seen.
 Noticeable results can be seen after a few months as your skin’s production of collagen and fibrosis is stimulated by the threads.
 This keeps the skin firm and prevents the downward shift of your fats pads.

-4. BOTOX (i.e. Botulinum Toxin): Oftentimes, BOTOX injections are thought of as an anti-wrinkle, muscle-relaxing treatment.
+4. BOTOX (i.e. Botulinum Toxin): Oftentimes, Botox injections in Singapore are thought of as an anti-wrinkle, muscle-relaxing treatment.
 However, when placed at the right places and in the right dosages, BOTOX can also produce lifting results.
 Depressor muscles responsible for your frowns can result in the gradual lowering of your brows and the drooping of your eyes.
 BOTOX injections targeting these muscles can result in what we call a “chemical eye lift”, giving you a fresher, well-rested look.

 Another popular use of Botulinum Toxin is by introducing a diluted concentration into the skin layer.
 This is called DermaLift.
 This stimulates the fibroblast cells in the skin cells; tightening the collagen fibres.
 This gives rise to a lifted appearance in the skin.